Peter Wishart (composer): Music

+According to his pupil Richard Carder Wishart's music was influenced by (neo-classical) Stravinsky, Paul Hindemith (especially Ludus Tonalis) and Malcolm Arnold.
+Another of his pupils was Geoffrey Burgon.

+Personal life

 He was married three times and had two sons and a daughter.
 His second wife was Molly Holliday, a secretary in the music department of Birmingham University.
 On 26 May 1966 he married his third wife, the mezzo-soprano singer Maureen Lehane, with whom he worked at Reading University.
 They lived at Great Elm, near Frome, in Somerset and worked together until his death in 1984.
 Together they edited three volumes of Purcell song realisations, and she recorded a CD of his songs with pianist Alexander Kelly (British Music Society BMS 409).
 After his death Maureen began a music festival in his memory, the Great Elm Music Festival, and later the Jackdaws Music Education Trust.
 She died on 27 December 2010.

 His son by his first marriage was the composer James Wishart (1957-2018), also a pianist and lecturer at the University of Liverpool.
 The family is unrelated to that of the composer Trevor Wishart.